• Costuming through Homeschool

 Who knew?
 Williamsburg was never once mentioned in history books.

-Back home in Texas, my kids were born and our homeschooling journey began, with a goal to teach them all I knew of the amazing history in Colonial Williamsburg.
+Back home in Texas, my kids were born and our homeschooling journey began, with a goal to teach them all I knew of the amazing history in Colonial Williamsburg, which is also America’s story.

-Meanwhile a new technology called blogging became a thing, which I proclaimed I’d never do, since my preference is real paper and real books.
+Meanwhile a new technology called blogging became a thing, which I proclaimed I’d never do. 😉

 As we progressed in our homeschool journey, many moms wanted pictures of the uniqueness of our Becoming History through homeschool.

-With the ease of blogs to tell stories, Teacups in the Garden debuted in 2007 with an invitation to my garden.
+With the ease of blogs to tell our story to other homeschool moms, Teacups in the Garden debuted in 2007 with an invitation to my garden.

 Choosing a theme of gardens and teacups, I envisioned two of my favorite things combined for a lovely relaxing chat as we share our experiences.